Student Services & Facilities

 Complete Fitness Assessments

 Fitness Assessments provide individuals with their baseline measurements of flexibility, endurance, blood pressure, muscular strength, body composition, and cardiovascular fitness.
 The results of these tests are reviewed by a certified Personal Trainer and are used to help personalize a tailored workout plan specifically for you.
-To schedule your Fitness Assessment please email Brianna Lee @ email@example.com and complete the Health History Questionnaire as well as the Fitness Assessment Form prior to the appointment.
+To schedule your Fitness Assessment please email Brianna Lee at email@example.com and complete the Health History Questionnaire as well as the Fitness Assessment Form prior to the appointment.

 Celebrate a little YOU time by scheduling yourself a massage today!
 Appointments are available for 30 or 60 minutes and are performed by certified massage therapists.
 Choose from a variety of massage packages in order to customize the perfect relaxation for you.
 Massage therapy appointments are based upon the therapists’ schedules and availability.
-Please allow at least 24 hours advanced notice of your preferred appointment time in order for us to best schedule your appointment.
+Please allow at least 48 hours of advanced notice of your preferred appointment time in order for us to best schedule your appointment.

 The Competitive Sports program offers activities such as Intramurals and Club Sports that involve individual and team competition.

 All UAB students, staff, and faculty are eligible to participate in intramural sports.
 Faculty and Staff must adhere to the specific entrance policies if they are not campus recreation facility members.
 Individuals in any team league must have their campus card in possession to be eligible to participate.